Last updated: 12 August 2026

 Ascend combines several kinds of data so your net-worth view is useful even when one source cannot cover everything.

-When you add a supported financial account, the provider handles the institution authorization flow.
-Ascend does not store your brokerage or bank credentials.
+When you connect a supported brokerage, SnapTrade handles the institution authorization flow.
+Ascend does not store your brokerage credentials.
 It uses the resulting read-only account data to show balances, holdings, names, and activity needed for net-worth calculations and explanations.
+Bank and other unsupported accounts are entered manually on every plan — Ascend does not automatically link banks.

 Wallet tracking uses public addresses.
 Ascend reads supported balances from public chains and pricing sources.
-It does not need custody access or signing access.
+Supported DeFi assets and nonnegative position equity after recognized in-protocol borrowing are included.
+Standalone borrow positions are not added as liabilities; add material borrowing as a manual debt.
+Ascend does not need custody access or signing access.

 Manual assets and debts help cover anything that cannot be connected automatically.
 These values depend on your last update, so stale manual entries can affect totals, projections, and AI explanations.